-The more we can remove distractions, the more clarity and focus we will have.
+The more we can remove distractions, the more clarity and focus we’ll have.

 I recently launched a new book, Ignite Your Leadership, and leading up to the book launch, my colleagues and I created an online summit to help generate more publicity for our book.
 Those were two major projects to focus on.

-In order to get those two projects completed on time, all of my other projects had to be put on hold so that I could fully focus on the summit and book launch.
-By making the decision to clear out everything else I had been working on, it was a lot easier to stay focused and get tasks completed on time.
+To get those two projects completed on time, I put all of my other projects on hold so I could fully focus on the summit and book launch.
+By deciding to clear out everything else I had been working on, it was a lot easier to stay focused and get tasks completed on time.

-The good news was both the summit and the book launch were very successful, and my colleagues and I were able to achieve our goal of making our book an international best-seller.
+The good news was both the summit and the book launch were very successful, and my colleagues and I achieved our goal of making our book an international best-seller.
 Since I only had two projects to focus on, it was a lot easier to not get distracted.

 Here are five simple things we can do each day to ensure we give ourselves the best chance of removing distractions and focus on what matters most.